- unstable engine operation;

 - incorrect adjustment;

-Troubleshooting should always begin with checking easy-to-repair items and adjustment parameters such as fluid level and condition, shift linkage and throttle linkage adjustment.
-Then carry out a road test to determine if the problem has been corrected or if further diagnosis is required.
-If the fault persists after completion of the preliminary tests, additional diagnostics must be carried out in a specialized workshop.
+Troubleshooting should always begin with checking easily repairable components and adjustment parameters, such as the working fluid level and condition, adjustment of the gear shift rod and throttle rod.
+Then perform a road test to determine if the problem has been corrected or if further diagnostics are required.
+If the fault persists after completion of preliminary tests, further diagnostics should be carried out in a specialized workshop.